Skip to content

 Warning

 Do not deploy InferenceServices in control plane namespaces (i.e. namespaces with control-plane label).
-The webhook is configured in a way to skip these namespaces to avoid any privillage escalations.
+The webhook is configured in a way to skip these namespaces to avoid any privilege escalations.
 Deploying InferenceServices to these namespaces will result in the storage initializer not being injected into the pod, causing the pod to fail with the error No such file or directory: '/mnt/models'.

 3. Check InferenceService status.